sjtalkar/PowerBIModelingDAXLearning/Expert Data Modeling with Power BI.md

  ```

-## Creating Configration Tables to segmenting or binning data
+## Creating Configuration Tables to segmenting or binning data

 | Sort | Price Range | From  | To    |
 |------|-------------|-------|-------|